Oregon retailers see good ho-ho-holiday sales ahead, unless snowpocalypse hits

 Oregon business owners, however, are feeling confident in the state's economy heading into the holidays and the sales season ahead.
 "I'm anticipating it will be exceptional," said Bob Neher, owner of Clay in Motion, a pottery shop in Milton-Freewater.
 "Everyone is upbeat."

 Randy Smith, co-owner of Smitty's Ace Hardware and Smitty's Outpost in Hermiston, said he mostly sells things people need more than want, a protection that insulates his business from seeing as many highs and lows as other retailers.

-Mark Bigej, owner of Al's Garden and Home in Wilsonville, agreed.
+Mark Bigej, owner of Al's Garden and Home in Wilsonville, confirmed Smith's sentiment.
 He's noticed that consumers are ready to shop for the holidays sooner and sooner each year rather than waiting for Thanksgiving weekend.

 "We're a little bit anxious about the fact that Thanksgiving is a week later and there's a compressed shopping time between Thanksgiving and Christmas," Bigej said.
 "That's worrisome when we lose a solid week.
 Right now, consumers seem to be ready for Christmas and are shopping early.
 We're seeing more consumer spending this year than last year, and we're hoping that continues."

 Going into the holidays, local retailers face challenges from online retail giants like Amazon, as well as what could be a particularly snowy winter for the state.
 Retailers seem confident that local consumers will continue to spend if they cater to their needs and inclement weather doesn't ruin shopping days.

 In Baker City, Betty's Books receives freight three times a week to try to rival the convenience many seek by online shopping and continues to have shopper year-round.
 "We have one day (shipping) sometimes," said Carolyn Kulog, owner of Betty's Books, which has been open 40 years.